emoon/arena-allocator/README.md

 In debug mode, the crate provides memory protection to help catch use-after-free bugs by causing crashes when invalid memory is accessed.

 See the Understanding rewind section for more information on how to use the rewind function to manage memory in the arena.

-## Features

-* Efficient Memory Management: The arena-allocator crate allocates memory in contiguous blocks, reducing fragmentation and overhead associated with frequent small allocations.
-* Rewind Function: The rewind function allows the entire arena to be reset to its initial state, enabling the rapid recycling of memory for temporary allocations.
-* Typed Arena: The TypedArena struct provides a type-specific arena for managing memory allocated to a single type, simplifying memory management and reducing the risk of errors.
-* Memory Protection: In debug mode, the arena-allocator crate protects the memory of invalidated objects, helping to catch use-after-free bugs by causing crashes when invalid memory is accessed.
-* Error Handling: The crate provides a custom ArenaError type to handle allocation errors, making it easier to manage memory allocation failures in Rust programs.

 ## Getting Started